plan4hub/yoda/README.md

 Yoda main features:
 * Multi-repository sprint planning and tracking.
-* Highly configurable reports delivering issue statistic - ready to try on your GitHub projects.
+* Highly configurable reports delivering issue statistic - ready to try on your GitHub data.
 * Configurable GitHub issue exporter.
 * All data is stored in GitHub - no auxiliary database - single source of truth!
 * Tools for keeping milestone- and labels in sync betweeen repositories.